COMET: Neural Cost Model Explanation Framework: COMET: Neural Cost Model Explanation Framework

-This section presents \tool{}, our novel framework for creating practical, black-box, faithful, generalizable, and simple explanations for the predictions made by x86 cost models for a target basic block.
-The core operation of \tool{} is to efficiently solve the optimization problem in~\eqref{eq:overallapproxpractical} for a given cost model $\costmodel$ and target basic block $\basicblock$.
+This section presents \tool{}, our novel framework for efficiently generating desirable explanations for the predictions made by a given cost model for a target basic block.
+The core operation of \tool{} is to efficiently solve the optimization problem in~\eqref{eq:overallapproxpractical}.
+While COMET is not conceptually limited to any particular Instruction Set Architecture (ISA), we develop the framework for one of the most popular ISA \textemdash x86 and leave the development for other ISAs to future work.
 An overview of \tool{}'s algorithm on an example x86 basic block is shown in Figure~\ref{fig:overview}.
-To create interpretable explanations, \tool{} first transforms the features/tokens of the input basic block $\basicblock$ into interpretable functions of features that form our $\Hat{\mathcal{P}}$.
-We detail the algorithm for the construction of the elements of $\Hat{\mathcal{P}}$, which we also call \emph{block features}, in \tool{} in Section~\ref{sec:explanationfeatures}.
-After fixing $\Hat{\mathcal{P}}$, we need to evaluate the precision of each subset of $\Hat{\mathcal{P}}$ and identify a subset $\mathcal{F}$ that has $Prec(\mathcal{F})\geq(1-\delta)$ and has maximum $Cov(\mathcal{F})$.
-To efficiently solve this constrained optimization problem, \tool{} adapts the Anchors explanation algorithm~\citep{anchors}, which has a similar optimization objective, for the x86 cost model explanation setting [Section~\ref{sec:anchoradapt}].
-Figure~\ref{fig:overview} presents a simplified overview of \tool{}.
+To create interpretable explanations, \tool{} first decomposes the input basic block $\basicblock$ into its features.
+We restrict $\mathcal{P}$, which consists of all possible features of a basic block, to block features $\Hat{\mathcal{P}}\subset\mathcal{P}$ [Section~\ref{sec:explanationfeatures}], to reduce the possible sets of features to evaluate in the optimization problem in~\eqref{eq:overallapproxpractical}.
+Next, we need to evaluate the precision of each subset of $\Hat{\mathcal{P}}$ to identify a subset $\mathcal{F}$ that has $Prec(\mathcal{F})\geq(1-\delta)$ and has maximum $Cov(\mathcal{F})$.
+To efficiently solve this constrained optimization problem, \tool{} adapts the Anchors explanation algorithm~\citep{anchors}, which has a similar optimization objective [Section~\ref{sec:anchoradapt}].